A staging SQL server is required in the following cases:

 To configure a staging server, do the following:

-- Launch Veeam Explorer for Microsoft SQL Server, open the main menu and click Options.
+- Go to the main menu and click General Options.

-- Specify the account that will be used to access a Windows machine where SQL server is running.
+- Specify the account to access a SQL server instance.